Vivek Oberoi: 2010–2013: Revival attempts

+2014–present: Professional expansion and commercial decline

 Oberoi dubbed the voice of Electro in the Hindi-dubbed version of The Amazing Spider-Man 2, which was released in May 2014.

 In 2017, Oberoi made his Tamil debut in supporting role alongside Ajith Kumar in action thriller film Vivegam.
 The film received mixed reviews from critics.
 The Times of India rated the film 3 out of 5 and said "Vivegam is an over-the-top but engaging action thriller with a calculated mix of brawn and brain, action and sentiment, smartly pandering to fans while giving families something to connect with."
 NDTV rated the film 2.5 out of 5 stars and cited "Ajith Is Charismatic But Let Down By Silly Scenes".
 Behindwoods rated the film 2.25 out of 5, stating, "Vivegam – High on production value and action.
 Heavily dependent on Ajith's persona, engagement factor takes a beating".
 Mirchi9 gave the film 2 out of 5 stars, saying "Overall, Vivekam is for the fans and fans alone for whom just watching the star on screen is enough.
 There is ample style and punch dialogues with a healthy dose of action.
 For everyone else, it is an utterly boring film".
 Nowrunning rated the film 1.5/5 and said "Director Siva had collected a bunch of Spy movies from Hollywood and made a mashup of them.
 He picked up all the action blocks and combined it with loud background score which will only irk the audience.
 Even the action is also missing in the second half and there is no logic at all.
 The climax is stretched further which disappoints the audience".
+The film earned him a nomination for the Filmfare Award for Best Supporting Actor – Tamil.

 Oberoi worked with YRF banner's film Bank Chor, with Rhea Chakraborty and Riteish Deshmukh.